sarmini1/mastermind/README.md

 MastermindGame
 ==========

-A server-side app for playing MastermindGame!
+A server-side app for playing Mastermind!

 Introduction
 ============